Student Bulletin – Financial Information

 Santa Clara University requires all degree seeking students enrolled at least half-time in their school or college to have health insurance (excluding certificate programs and online programs).
 As FLEX students do not need the eligibility requirements to enroll in the SCU sponsored student health insurance plan due to the nature of their program; FLEX students do not need to submit a health insurance waiver.
 In addition, all F-1 and J-1 visa students must have health insurance regardless of type of degree or number of units.
 This requirement helps to protect against unexpected high medical costs and provides access to quality health care.

 Students may purchase the university sponsored Student Health Insurance Plan, but are not required to if they can provide proof by completing the online waiver form, of other insurance coverage comparable to the school sponsored plan.
-The school sponsored insurance plan begins on August 15, 2023 and terminates on August 14, 2024.
-The 2023/2024 premium is $3523 (This rate is currently pending approval from the California Department of Insurance and may be subject to change).
-Students with comparable health insurance must complete the Online Waiver Form with their own insurance information prior to the August 18, 2023 FINAL waiver deadline date.
+The school sponsored insurance plan begins on August 15, 2024 and terminates on August 15, 2025.
+The 2024/2025 premium is $3,695* (All insurance coverage is subject to applicable state form and rate filing approval and once approved to the terms of the Master Policy.
+We have not yet received approval from the state insurance department for the 2024-2025 benefits and rates described in this document.
+As part of the approval process, the State may require us to make changes to the benefits and/or rates.
+We will notify you if that happens).
+Students with comparable health insurance must complete the Online Waiver Form with their own insurance information prior to the August 23, 2024 FINAL waiver deadline date.
 The waiver can be completed on your MySCU Portal by clicking the Gallagher tile.

-All students will be subject to the waiver and insurance billing process as outlined below:
+All students (except 1L) will be subject to the waiver and insurance billing process as outlined below:

 The following types of insurance plans/programs are not acceptable and will not be considered: